There’s a notion that getting involved in the gay scene is expensive — and depending on what you do, maybe it is. But it doesn’t have to be.

-Despite being in the Deep South, Atlanta is known as a great place for members of the LGBT-plus community to live.
+Despite being in the Deep South, Atlanta is known as a great place for members of the LGBTQ+ community to live.
 The city is liberal, and in 2017, Alex Wan ran for city council as its first gay, Asian-American candidate.
 Plus, Elton John has lived here part-time for years.
+Rocket man!

-To make the most of your time in Atlanta and to keep your costs low, here are my best recommendations for those who want to get involved in the Atlanta gay scene:
+To make the most of your time in Atlanta and to keep your costs low, we’ve got some recommendations for those who want to get involved in the Atlanta gay scene.

 Gay Atlanta Nightlife